kyriemao/LLMCS/README.md

 ## 🏃 Running
 LLMCS contains three prompting methods, including *Rewriting Prompt (REW)*, *Rewriting-Then-Response Prompt (RTR)*, and *Rewriting-And-Response Prompt (RAR)*.
-We also design chain-of-thought tailored to conversational searhc intent understanding that can be incorporated into these prompting methods.
+We also design chain-of-thought tailored to conversational search intent understanding that can be incorporated into these prompting methods.

-First, you should set your OpenAI API key in `generator.py`
+To get started, first, you should set your OpenAI API key in `generator.py`
 ```python
 # TODO: Write your OpenAI API here.
 OPENAI_KEYS = [